How Slack uses Slack

 We use Slack apps that funnel push notifications from GitHub and other services.
 This automates and streamlines communication, leading ultimately to faster, safer code deployments.

 We can preview and address Jira tickets in Slack without having to find and open the URL.

-Form details are already filled in so that tickets are automatically put into the right place for triage.
+Form details are pre-filled, so tickets are automatically put into the right place for triage.
 And we use quick visual cues to speed up our work.
-For example, we use ⚪, 🔵 and 🔴 emoji to prioritise tickets and a custom app organises them based on those priorities.
+For example, we use ⚪, 🔵 and 🔴 emoji to prioritise tickets, and a custom app organises them based on those priorities.